PPO on Gymnasium CartPole (Executable Example) #

 CartPole-v1, - collects checked rollouts under

-rl.boundary.Contract, - performs PPO updates on the Torch backend (CPU or CUDA via
+rl.boundary.Contract, - performs PPO updates on the Torch backend (CUDA is the practical validation path for this command),

 data/rl/ppo_cartpole_trainlog.json).